nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 - `Owner_or_operator_transfer` - allows transfer for the token owner or an operator permitted to manage tokens on behalf of the owner.
-If `SENDER` is not the token owner and not an operator permitted to manage tokens on behalf of the owner, the transfer operation MUST fail with the error mnemonic `"FA2_NOT_OPERATOR"`.
+If `SENDER` is not the token owner and not an operator permitted to manage tokens to be transferred on behalf of the token owner, the transfer operation MUST fail with the error mnemonic `"FA2_NOT_OPERATOR"`.
-  The FA2 standard defines the entrypoint to manage operators associated with the token owner address ([`update_operators`](#update_operators)).
-Once an operator is added, it can manage all of its associated owner's tokens.
+  The FA2 standard defines the entrypoint to manage operators associated with the token owner address and specific token IDs (token types) ([`update_operators`](#update_operators)).
+Once an operator is added, it can manage permitted token types of the associated owner.

 The operation permission behavior also affects [`update_operators`](#update_operators)
 entrypoint: